guidepup/guidepup.dev/docs/api/class-screenreader-cursor.md

 ## screenReaderCursor.act([options]) {#screenreader-cursor-act}

-Perform the default action for the item in the screen-reader cursor.
+Perform the default action for the item in the screen reader cursor.

 **Parameters:**